ISTANBUL TO SHARM WITH JUST YOUR

-Backpackers have long travelled this classic overland route.
-With so many variations and detours the opportunities to explore this region are almost endless, but for me [Marek Nusl] I’ve got 16 days off work to take my fiancée on an intense adventure of a lifetime…
+Backpackers have long travelled the classic overland route.
+With so many variations and detours the opportunities to explore this region are almost endless, but for me I’ve got 16 days off work to go on an intense adventure of a lifetime.

 Istanbul to Syria